 In order to help you figure which new restaurants are actually worth going to, we created the Hit List, our guide to recently opened LA restaurants that are actually worth your time and energy.
 That’s right, we actually get off our asses and go try these places - just because a place is new and has pretty pictures, does not mean you should be spending your money there.

 And now, we’re doing the same for bars.
 LA isn't especially skilled at cranking out good new bars at a consistent pace, so we admittedly ended up drinking at some pretty lousy ones.
 But we also found some great ones.
-From downtown tiki bars to mezcal emporiums, here are the 12 new bars where you should be drinking in LA.
+From a Danish craft beer bar to a speakeasy with magic shows, here are the 14 new bars where you should be drinking in LA.

 Mezcalero opened pretty quietly on Broadway, but it’s quickly become one of our favorite drinking spots downtown.
 The place is bigger than it looks, and it has a fantastic, casual atmosphere that frankly is hard to come by around these parts.
 The drinks (yes, they involve a lot of mezcal) are phenomenal, and if you can’t find anything you want on the menu, the bartenders will happily make you something you'll like.
 We’re also not mad about their tacos and some spicy guac when the munchies kick in.